 Why is it so hard for adults to engage in creative play?

 Creating is fun.
-Creating is an excellent way to relieve stress, as I wrote about recently.
-Creating is contributing to the beauty and abundance of the universe.
+It’s is an excellent way to relieve stress, as I wrote about recently.
+Plus, when you do art you contribute to the beauty and abundance of the universe.

 Perhaps that’s why it’s so hard for adults to create: We think it’s worthwhile to do home improvements, cook something, or drive the kids to their activities, but we don’t think it’s worthwhile to have fun.
 Especially when that fun involves taking a piece of paper and a box of watercolor brush pens and spilling out our souls.